-Coral Morphologic, in association with Borscht Corp., is proud to announce the physical release of the remixed and remastered ‘Natural History Redux’ on September 30th 2013.
+Coral Morphologic, in association with Borscht Corp., is proud to announce the physical release of the remixed and remastered ‘Natural History Redux’ in February, 2014.
 ‘Natural History Redux’ compiles our original Natural History series of videos (that were previous only available online individually in 720p) into a physical collectors edition.
 NHR sees these films hypnotically datamoshed together into a 30 minute undersea odyssey of the mind.
 The physical edition will be released via Blu-ray in true 1080p high-definition quality inside a hardcover book containing detailed scientific descriptions, behind the scenes photos, stories, and a thumb-drive GIF set.

 We are psyched to announce the release of a series of skateboard decks in collaboration with MIA Skate Shop featuring the photography of three different fluorescent corals that call Miami their home.
 The collaboration is a logical extension of our view of Miami as the Coral City.
 A city whose cement buildings are metaphorical monuments to the fossilized remains of an ancient coral reef that once ran through it.
 Skaters will now be able to skate through a city of coral (recycled as concrete) on boards that reflect its bio-geologic past, present, and future.
 Miami, a city where vertebrate and invertebrate life-forms are forever bonded through calcium carbonate.
 Calcium carbonate skeletons that were once enveloped with fluorescent coral tissue now form the foundation for a neon metropolis that mirrors its coral reefs.
 A metropolis with an Atlantean destiny, where corals will one day recolonize the streets and buildings as their own.